Freedom of Information (FOI) and Environmental Information Regulations (EIR)

 How to request information

 The FOI Act stipulates that you must put your request in writing and provide us with your name and a correspondence email / address.
 Please be as clear and as specific as possible about the information you want.

 Please submit all FOI and EIR requests to firstname.lastname@example.org

 Under both pieces of legislation, we are required to provide you with a response as soon as possible, but no later than 20 working days after we receive your request.

-If we are unable to provide the information requested within 20 working days, we will advise why, and provide a date by when we expect to be able to respond.
+If we are unable to provide the information requested within 20 working days, for instance may need to extend this time to carry out a Public Interest Test, we will advise why, and provide a date by when we expect to be able to respond.

 What does the Freedom of information act cover?